 Events & Speaking

-I also speak at festivals, conferences, bookshops and literary events about fiction, creativity, nature, place, adaptation, transformation, courage, and connection.
+When I’m not touring a new book, I speak at festivals, conferences, bookshops and literary events about fiction, creativity, nature, place, adaptation, transformation, courage, and connection.

 — Michaela Kalowski, Literary Festival interlocutor